alinnman/celestial-navigation/README.md

 [celestial navigation](https://en.wikipedia.org/wiki/Celestial_navigation)
 together with some demos and documentation.
-Sights (altitude measurements) have to be obtained using a sextant, a nautical almanac and an accurate clock.
+Sights (altitude measurements) have to be obtained using a sextant, a nautical almanac and an accurate chronometer.
 The toolkit takes care of the **sight reduction** (conversion to estimated location on Earth), a task that traditionally is performed with careful manual work using special